-Here's what you need to know about add-ons and which are the best for your purposes.
+Here's what you need to know about Google Add-ons and which are the best for you.

-Add-ons are created by third parties, meaning each one is usually created to fill a certain need.
+Add-ons are created by third parties, so each one is usually created to fill a certain need.
 For this reason there are many created specifically for teachers and ideal for education.

 Currently, there are more than 500 add-ons specifically available for Google Docs.
 That's a lot of options to pick from!
 So we've gone through to find the very best for your needs as a teacher.
 But first, here's how to install one.